BLADDER BALANCE IS AN ALL NATURAL SUPPLEMENT DESIGNED TO ALLEVIATE THE SYMPTOMS OF URINARY FREQUENCY AND URGENCY.

 This clinical scenario, as stated earlier, is not an aberration but rather a common presentation played out in medical offices every hour of every day.
 We can never know the true incidence of bladder infections in women as long as we are willing to apply invalid, non-scientific testing to disease diagnosis.
 Women, who have frequency and urgency of urination commonly fall prey to the antibiotic routine based on symptoms alone, when in reality the source of concern is chronic inflammation.
 In effect, women are being over diagnosed with UTI.
 Women with symptoms of frequency and urgency must insist on a catheter-assisted specimen if the mid-stream specimen shows any level of bacteria.
 While a mid-stream urine specimen may mislead a physician to over treat a patient, the absence of bacteria in this specimen precludes the presence of a bacterial UTI and, thus, precludes the use of antibiotics.
 The presence or absence of white blood cells (wbcs) in the urine specimen may also assist the physician with regard to an acute or chronic event.
 Acute inflammation will likely be associated with a greater number of wbcs while a chronic level of inflammation often shows few.
 The absence of a bacterial UTI signals the need for an alternative approach to the symptoms.

 One such approach suggests a trial of the all-natural female bladder product, Bladder Balance, for symptoms of frequency and urgency.
 This formula is designed for women by a Urologist, who understands the meaning of voiding symptoms experienced by women.
 This formula features a synergistic blend of health promoting vitamins, minerals, amino acids, and herbs.
 Included in this blend, as example, is the combination of cranberry and blueberry, a duo of antioxidants, called proanthocyanidins that have been shown to decrease the ability of bacteria to cling to the bladder wall.
 Additionally, bladder-calming agents such as chamomile and passion flower provide a basis for eliminating frequency and urgency.
 Excitement with this formula continues as women experience the benefit of grape skin and grape seed extract as well.
 Previous to this formula, women have had little to choose from other than pharmaceutical composites with significant side effects.
-These products include Detrol and Ditropan.
 Side effects associated with these synthetic products include but are not limited to dry mouth, dry eyes, blurred vision, and constipation.
 Bladder Balance notes no evidence of undesirable side effects.
 Women with or without bladder symptoms may use Bladder Balance proactively or reactively as the most conservative first step in bladder health.
 As always, patients are encouraged to work closely with their physicians in an effort to make an informed choice in their care.
-Patients and physicians alike are reminded that the best choice for disease treatment or prevention must always be the most conservative choice that works.
+Patients and physicians alike are reminded that a better choice for disease treatment or prevention must always be the most conservative choice that works.